- Home >

 Water your Yucca with about one inch of water a week until it is established and putting forth new growth.
 After that, it will only need supplemental watering in the worst drought conditions.

-Your outdoor Yucca does not need much in the way of nutrients but if you want to encourage growth you can feed it a half-strength solution of a balanced fertilizer once a month during the growing season.
+Your outdoor Yucca does not need much in the way of nutrients but if you want to encourage growth you can feed it a half-strength solution of balanced fertilizer once a month during the growing season.
 Your indoor Yucca is more in need of regular fertilizing during summer, using a slow-release product designed for houseplants.

 Most Yuccas are monoecious, meaning that male and female flower parts are found on a single plant.
 They are pollinated by insects such as the Yucca moth and develop seed pods with small, black seeds late in the season.
 If you do not want seedlings cropping up around your Yucca, it is best to prune the flower stalk after the flowers have wilted.

 To prune a Yucca, you will need to wear long, thick, gloves as the leaves can be very sharp.
 In spring, cut back the dead leaves from around the base of the plant.
-This is natural and no cause for concern.
+This is natural and has no cause for concern.
 They will not hurt the plant but are unsightly.
 You can cut out the central stalk higher up after the plant flowers, this may take a saw as it can be thick.
 If you have a variety such as Yucca aloifolia that grows quite tall, it can be cut back to control growth in early spring and will resprout from the cut point.

 Pests, diseases, and animals